sew347/SODL/README.md

 Dictionary learning using spectral methods.

 ## Basic workflow (simulated data)
+Run the following commands from the directory Spectral_Subspace_DL to create a randomized dictionary and sample, recover subspaces, and recover the dictionary.

 ### Creating a simulated dictionary matrix and sample data (`dict_sample.py`):
 ```bash